 How do we encourage parents to register their child’s eligibility?

-We send a letter home to all parents/carers each year, explaining which children are eligible and how to register.
 Registering is quick and easy by using the link at the top of this page or this one.
 If you need any help, please speak to Mrs Davis, Mrs Ibbetson, Mrs Walton or Mrs Wright.
 It will not affect any other benefits you are claiming and no families will know that you have registered.
 There is also a direct link to apply on our School Comms dinner app that all parents / carers have.

 What is Pupil Premium spent on?